 Recently, I was asked about robo-advisors: You set-up an account with a low minimum, answer a questionnaire, and an algorithm invests you in a basket of mutual funds, ETFs, and/or stocks.

 The robos save money on phone reps, have a big marketing spend, and a neat looking website.

 But what if there’s a problem?
-A couple of years ago, when stocks were down 1,600 points, Bloomberg reported that the websites of robe-advisers Wealthfront Inc. and Betterment crashed.
-This is one the MANY reasons robo-advisors will NEVER work for investors–NEVER.
+A couple of years ago, when stocks were down 1,600 points, Bloomberg reported that the websites of robo-advisers Wealthfront Inc. and Betterment crashed.
+This is one of the MANY reasons robo-advisors will NEVER work for investors–NEVER.
 What a SHAM.